StUjeen/Exploratory-Data-Analysis-Week-1/README.md

 # Exploratory-Data-Analysis-Week-1
 Peer-graded assignment

 This repo includes 4 file-pairs which produced based on a dataset from the UC Irvine Machine Learning Repository, a popular repository for machine learning datasets.
 In particular, here was used the “Individual household electric power consumption Data Set”.

+Files relation:
+Plot1.R includes code to produce Plot1.png
+Plot2.R includes code to produce Plot2.png
+Plot3.R includes code to produce Plot3.png
+Plot4.R includes code to produce Plot4.png

 Dataset: Electric power consumption [20Mb]
 Description: Measurements of electric power consumption in one household with a one-minute sampling rate over a period of almost 4 years.
 Different electrical quantities and some sub-metering values are available.